 Dr. Bill Curtis is an American software and organizational scientist.
-He is Chief Scientist and Senior Vice President at CAST and Executive Director of the Consortium for IT Software Quality (CISQ).
+He is Chief Scientist and Senior Vice President at CAST and Executive Director of the Consortium for Information & Software Quality (CISQ).
 He is best known for leading the development of the Capability Maturity Model (CMM for Software) and the People CMM in the Software Engineering Institute at Carnegie Mellon University.
 He co-founded TeraQuest, a provider of CMM-based services, which was sold to Borland Software Corporation in 2005.
 He has published 5 books, over 150 articles, and in 2007 was elected a Fellow of the Institute of Electrical and Electronics Engineers for his career contributions to software process improvement and measurement.

 John Weiler is a leading champion of Federal IT/Cyber Reforms as Managing Director and CIO at the Interoperability Clearinghouse, a DoD chartered non-profit research institute, and Co-Founder of the IT Acquisition Advisory Council, a public/private “do tank” dedicated to effecting the transformation of Federal IT Management, Acquisition and Governance.
 He is a recognized IT Management leader, with decades of senior IT experience in commercial and defense positions.
 He also has had major project management with nearly half of the government agencies.